In June, Microsoft said it would consider adding support for Windows 11 to 7th Gen Intel and AMD Ryzen 1000-series processors.

 This announcement surprised many because the updated CPU listing includes support for a small number of CPUs.
+So, Asus plans its motherboards to allow window 11 support.
 These new processors include:

-Asus tests and validates the BIOS updates for dozens of older motherboards based on the Intel 200 and 100 series chipsets, allowing users to run Windows 11 on systems with unsupported processors of 6th Generation Skylake or 7th Generation Kaby Lake processors, there is still hope.
+Asus is testing to validate the BIOS updates for dozens of older motherboards based on the Intel 200 and 100 series chipsets.
+They are allowing users to run Windows 11 on systems with unsupported processors of 6th Generation Skylake or 7th Generation Kaby Lake processors for window 11.
+There is still hope.

-When Microsoft announced Windows 11, they also announced some pretty strict hardware requirements that tied to the updated user interface that ships with the latest version of Windows.
+When Microsoft announced Windows 11, they also announced some pretty strict hardware requirements.
+That are tied to the updated user interface that ships with the latest version of Windows.

-The requirements look unnecessary for some Windows users who have tested Windows 11 on these unsupported 6th and 7th generation processors.
+Previously, Microsoft did not include older chipset series.
+The requirements look unnecessary for some Windows users who have tested Windows 11 on these unsupported 6th and 7th generation processors like i7 7700k.

-Motherboard manufacturer Asus has announced that they are working on extending Windows 11 support to these older processors through a BIOS update via the latest version of Windows.
+Motherboard manufacturer Asus has announced that they are working on extending Z270 motherboards for Windows 11 7th Gen Intel support to these older processors through a BIOS update via the latest version of Windows.